Post COVID-19 Syndrome Center

 Long Term Effects of Covid-19

 Most people who have mild symptoms of COVID-19 recover completely within a few weeks.
 But some people continue to experience symptoms after their initial recovery from the virus.
 Older adults and people with many serious medical conditions are more likely to experience lingering COVID-19 symptoms, but even young, otherwise healthy people can feel unwell for weeks to months after infection.
+While the less severe symptoms such as hair loss might diminish with time, or can even be remedied with the help of procedures such as a neograft hair restoration, some of the others could lead to health problems in the future, which means constant monitoring and treatments become a priority.
 The most common signs and symptoms that linger over time include:

 - Shortness of breath